-On behalf of the Board of Directors it gives me great pleasure to place before you thehighlights of your Bank's performance during the financial year 2016-17.
+On behalf of the Board of Directors it gives me immense pleasure to place before youthe highlights of your Bank's performance during the Financial Year 2017-18.

 Economic Overview Global

 Global economy is experiencing a most broad-based recovery since 2010.
 In 2017 roughlythree-quarters of countries experienced improvements in their growth rates the highestshare since 2010.
 The latest World Economic Outlook (WEO) of the IMF shows global GDPgrowth accelerated to around 3.6 percent in 2017 from 3.2 percent in 2016.
 The strongermomentum experienced in 2017 is expected to carry into 2018 and 2019 with global growthrevised up to 3.9 percent for both years (0.2 percentage point higher relative to the fallforecasts).

 The growth forecast for the United States has been revised up given stronger thanexpected activity in 2017 higher projected external demand and the expectedmacroeconomic impact of the tax reform in particular the reduction in corporate tax ratesand the temporary allowance for full expensing of investment.
 Growth rates for many of theeuro area economies have been marked up especially for Germany Italy and theNetherlands reflecting the stronger momentum in domestic demand and higher externaldemand.
 The growth forecast for 2018 and 2019 has also been revised up for other advancedeconomies reflecting in particular stronger growth in advanced Asian economies which areespecially sensitive to the outlook for global trade and investment.